doctrine/doctrine-laminas-hydrator/docs/en/performance-considerations.rst

        }
    }

-And then the City fieldset:
+And, now, the City fieldset:

 .. code:: php